rust-lang/rust-by-example/src/error/option_unwrap/defaults.md

 # Unpacking options and defaults

 The is more than one way to unpack an `Option` and fall back on a default if it is `None`.
+To choose the one that meets our needs, we need to consider the following:
+* do we need eager or lazy evaluation?
+* do we need to keep the original empty value intact, or modify it in place?

+##  `or()` is chainable, evaluates eagerly, keeps empty value intact

-One of such ways is to call `or()`, which is chainable and eagerly evaluates its argument, as is shown in the following example.
+`or()`is chainable and eagerly evaluates its argument, as is shown in the following example.
 Note that because `or`'s arguments are evaluated eagerly, the variable passed to `or` is moved.

 ```
 #[derive(Debug)]